 The Delphi Program has several initiatives with the intention of helping residents succeed as college students.

-Common classes are a big part of what makes Delphi a Living Learning Community because these classes tie your living experience to your academics.
-Each semester there are sections or seats of certain classes reserved for Delphi students only.
-This means that when you take these courses you are guaranteed to have classmates who live in Martin Hall for you.
-This makes it easy to form study groups, ask your classmates for information, complete group projects, and more.
+Common classes are a big part of what makes Delphi a Living Learning Community.
+These classes tie your living experience to your academics.
+Each semester there are sections of certain classes reserved for Delphi students.
+This means that when you take these courses, you are guaranteed to have classmates who live in Martin Hall with you.
+This makes it easy to form study groups, ask your classmates for information, and complete group projects.
 This is a unique opportunity for first-year students.
 The classes are different every semester, but some examples of Delphi classes include College Survival Skills, English Composition I, General Biology, The Music Experience, and more.

 Delphi also has two Faculty Mentors, Dr. John Waldron [Environmental Sciences] and Dr. Patrick Moore [History].
 The faculty mentors are a great resource to the students in Delphi.
 Students will get the opportunity to interact with these faculty mentors during move-in, at the faculty mentor meet & greet, and at programs hosted by the faculty mentors.
-For first-year students it can often be intimidating to talk to professors outside of the classroom, so by bringing faculty mentors into the Delphi community we hope that students will feel comfortable interacting with their professors and building positive relationships with them.
+For first-year students, it can often be challenging to talk to professors outside of the classroom.
+By bringing faculty mentors into the Delphi community, we hope that students will feel comfortable interacting with their professors and building positive relationships with them.

 Delphi has its own unique programs in addition to the educational and social programming planned by the RAs and the PALs.
 The signature programs are larger programs that enhance the Living Learning Community.
 Here are some of the current signature programs: